TOGETHER NORTH JERSEY worked with successful applicants on 18 Local Demonstration Projects.

 What is the LDP Program?

-The Local Demonstration Project (LDP) Program is a major component of the Rutgers-Bloustein-led Together North Jersey (TNJ) Plan, a process that is now underway.
+The Local Demonstration Project (LDP) Program is a major component of the Rutgers-Bloustein-led Together North Jersey (TNJ) planning process.

 The LDP Program is administered by NJTRANSIT.
-The technical assistance will be used for strategic planning studies focused on designated areas or corridors associated with established or anticipated transit services and/or facilities.
+The technical assistance was used for strategic planning studies focused on designated areas or corridors associated with established or anticipated transit services and/or facilities.
 LDP projects include a variety of local planning activities to make transit corridors and communities more livable

 Goals of the LDP Program:

-The LDP projects will be results-oriented and will tie together place-based and issue-based strategic planning to improve conditions ‘on the ground.’
+The LDP projects are results-oriented and tie together place-based and issue-based strategic planning to improve conditions ‘on the ground.’
 The main goals are: